ela4490/Corona_Virus_Tracker/README.md

 # Corona Virus Tracker Application

-A Java application from scratch to track the reported data of confirmed Coronavirus infections COVID-19 around the world.
+An application from scratch to track the reported data of confirmed Coronavirus infections COVID-19 around the world.

 Frontend - Spring Boot, Bootstrap and Thymeleaf <br/>
 Backend - Java <br/>